idavis/code-with-engineering-playbook/team-agreements/definition-of-done/readme.md

 - Is covered by unit and integration tests YES/NO
 - Is continuously tested in each environment YES/NO
-- Does the code coverage meet the minimum threshold YES/NO
 - Is sufficient diagnostic/user telemetry and dashboarding YES/NO
 - Is sufficient public documentation YES/NO
 - Feature owner sign off YES/NO